project-open-data/project-open-data.github.io/whitepapers/approp-agency-tas.md

 title: Treasury Account Symbol, Appropriations Account, and Agency
 ---

-# Elements: Treasury Account Symbol, Appropriations Account, and Agency
+# Elements: Treasury Account Symbol (excluding Sub-Account), Appropriations Account, and Agency

 This page contains information about the following federal spending data elements, with the goal of soliciting public input.